dooleydiligent/kubernetes-demo/readme.md

 ```
 - BASE

-the path to somewhere on the pod where you will grant the pod access to your server's disk.
+the path to somewhere on the node where you will grant the pods access to your server's disk.
 In the real internet these are S3 buckets or other network attached storage.
 In abstract terms it is a file system.
+In this demo it is just a disk.

 - DOMAIN

-how the pod will know itself.
-Ultimately we expect the pod to be able to handle authoritative DNS queries.
+how the cluster will know itself.
+Ultimately we expect the cluster to be able to handle authoritative DNS queries.
 This can be a subdomain of the larger local network, or it can manage the local network.

 - METALLBRANGE

 An otherwise made up range of IP's that your cluster will manage.
 In a multi-pod cluster this could be fairly wide network.
-These will be externally routeable - meaning that the cluster will advertise an IP for a service to the external internet, and will route that traffic in toward it's deployed service.
+These will be externally routeable - meaning that the cluster will advertise an IP for a service to the external internet/local intranet, and will route that traffic in toward it's deployed services.
 In this single node cluster that means nothing.
 In a private network it means on-premesis cloud.
 In the cloud it means part of a [VPC](https://www.ibm.com/cloud/vpc).

 - PODNET